idiv-biodiversity/2019_big_data_biogeography/index.md

 - Read the course literature listed below, we will have a literature discussion on the first day.

 - Please prepare 3-5 minutes (if you want including slides) to present yourself and your research.
-MAke sure to answer the following questions:
+Make sure to answer the following questions:
   a.
 Where are you from?
   b.
 What is your research about?
   c.
 How are your R skills?